turboapps/docs/deploying/portable_exes_and_msis/portable_exes_and_msis.md

 To build an MSI, go to the **Setup** section of TurboStudio, enter the MSI details and click **Build MSI**.
 MSIs can be deployed with existing desktop management tools or directly by the end users.
 See the [reference](/docs/reference) for details on MSI settings.

 An enterprise license for TurboStudio is required to enable MSI outputs.
 Contact our [sales team](mailto:sales@turbo.net) for more information.

+### Turbo EXE

+A Turbo EXE is a portable executable that packages the application with the Turbo client.
+When an application is published as a Turbo EXE, the application is pushed to the [Hub](/hub) which enables features such as deploying application updates to users.
+See the [hub docs](/docs/hub]) for additional features.

+To produce a Turbo exe, set the **Project Type** to **Portable Application** in TurboStudio.
+A [Turbo.net](https://turbo.net) account is required.